applicaster-plugins/react-native-broadcast-manager/README.md

 2. Send a broadcast message

     ```js
-    import { sendBroadcastEvent } from '@applicaster/react-native-broadcast-manager';
+    import { sendBroadcastEvent } from 'react-native-broadcast-manager';

     // ...